jup-ag/space-station/guides/5-limit-order.md

 ---
-title: How to use Limit Order
+title: How to Use Limit Order
 ---

 Jupiter Limit Order provides users with the simplest way to place limit orders on Solana and receive tokens directly in your wallet when the order is filled!